- Diversity Management

 Promoting a review of working stylesFlexi-time system

-PARCO’s flexi-time system, which enables more effective and flexible working, was introduced and expanded across the company in May 2016, including at PARCO stores, as part of our efforts to improve employee work-life balance.
+PARCO’s flexi-time system, which enables more effective and flexible working, was introduced, as part of our efforts to improve employee work-life balance.
 In May 2020, we further enhanced the system, eliminating core-time and enabling employees to leave work for short periods for personal matters.
 The system makes it possible to adjust daily schedules to fit both work and personal plans, creating a more employee-friendly environment.

 Under the flexi-time system, employees have become more conscious of working time, which has led to improvements in efficiency.

 We are working on creating an environment for ‘focused work and relaxing time off’.
-Employees need to rest and ‘recharge’ in order to perform at their best and be creative and successful in their work.
+For employees to fully exercise their potential, PARCO has established health management leave to support preventative health awareness among employees, along with early detection and treatment of illnesses, with the aim of maintaining and promoting good health.
 PARCO actively encourages employees to take holidays by holding an annual ‘holiday promotion day’ and recommending that each division does the same.

 Supporting Work Styles That Do Not Require a Specific Workplace